luochang212/tsp-route/README.md

 * Four modes to choose including walking, driving, bicycling and transit.

-* Good visualization powered by gmaps, provide two different maps.
+* Good visualization powered by gmaps, provide two different kinds of maps.

 ![route showed on the map](googlemap.JPG)